 It is unnecessary to undertake the effort to validate any de-identification method on all 5000 standard DICOM tags and a large number of vendor specific private tags when only a small fraction of these will be required by research teams.
 It is unknown which ones will be required upfront.

-A proportion of all of the images will never be extracted/released for research projects as they will not met the cohort requirements.
+A proportion of all of the images will never be extracted/released for research projects as they will not meet the cohort requirements.
 Only de-identifying imaging data re-actively when it is required for a specific project removes the requirement to carry out a needless timely and computationally expensive de-identification process on images which are never required.
 (The flip side of this is that a particular image may be de-identified several times, once for each project.
 This is an issue which we plan to resolve in the next stage of development - as discussed further in the discussion section).

 It is risky to test a specific de-identification tool on sample data and trust that it will therefore also be successful for variations of routinely collected data from multiple sources and vendors.
 The architecture was designed to reduce this risk: by default blacklisting all data until proven otherwise, in which case the metadata and/or image time is then “promoted” to a white list.